 - black, tarry stools

-The appearance can give clues, but it does not confirm the cause on its own.
-Bright red bleeding is often from lower down in the bowel or around the anus, while black or very dark stools can suggest bleeding higher up in the digestive tract and need urgent assessment.
-NHS guidance specifically advises urgent help if poo is black or dark red.
+Bright red bleeding is often from lower down in the bowel or around the anus.
+Black or very dark stools can suggest bleeding higher up in the digestive tract and need urgent assessment.

 Common causes of blood in stool

 Piles are one of the most common causes of bright red rectal bleeding.
 The blood is often seen on the toilet paper or on the outside of the stool rather than mixed all the way through it.
-People may also have itching, soreness, a lump, or the feeling of not quite finishing after going to the toilet.

 Typical example: someone with constipation strains, then notices a small amount of bright red blood when wiping.
 That pattern often fits piles, especially if there is itching or discomfort too.